Low-temperature Ising dynamics with random initializations: Introduction

 \subsection{Acknowledgements}

 The authors thank the anonymous referees for their careful reading of the manuscript.
-The authors are grateful to Allan Sly for pointing out an error in the proof of an earlier version of Theorem~\ref{thm:Ising-main}.
+The authors are grateful to Allan Sly for pointing out an error in the proof of an earlier version of Theorem~\ref{thm:Ising-main}, and to Etien Lo\"ic Fari\~na L\"uth for pointing out several typos in an earlier version of the paper.
 The authors also thank Fabio Martinelli and Allan Sly for useful discussions.
 R.G.\ thanks the Miller Institute for Basic Research in Science for its support.
 The research of A.S.\ is supported in part by NSF grant CCF-1815328.